Nothing to be blue about as werewere-kōkako mushrooms spotted in Rotorua scenic reserve

 Canopy Tours pest trapping background:

-2014: Canopy Tours trialled Goodnature traps with great success and traps kill multiple times before needing to be reset (24 times for rats & stoats, 12 times for possums).
+Canopy Tours trial Goodnature traps with great success and traps kill multiple times before needing to be reset (24 times for rats and stoats, 12 times for possums).

-2015: Canopy Tours replaced all single-action traps in the 50ha area with Goodnature traps and extended the trapping network by another 50ha, taking the total area to 100ha.
+Canopy Tours replace all single-action traps in the 50ha area with Goodnature traps and extend the trapping network by another 50ha, taking the total area to 100ha.